David Myles (musician): Musical career

 Myles released his first US album, entitled So Far, in September 2015.
 The album contains stripped-down re-recordings of previously released songs, as a way of introducing his work to a new audience.

 In April 2016, Myles released yet another collaboration with Classified, entitled Here Now, a six-song EP produced by Classified, on which Myles departs from his well-known jazz-folk vibe, influenced by his love of R&B, and offers something a bit more hip-hop and mod-pop.

-On September 15, 2017, Myles released his tenth studio recording, Real Love, a nostalgia-tinged ode to classic Rock and Roll.
-The record was released in the US and Worldwide on January 26, 2018.
+On September 15, 2017, Myles released his tenth studio recording, Real Love, a nostalgia-tinged ode to classic rock and roll.
+The record was released in the US and worldwide on January 26, 2018.

 September 14, 2018 brought the unveiling of David's first French-language album, Le grand départ via L-A be Records.

 A busy fall for Myles, he also began hosting a Saturday morning music show entitled Myles From Home, broadcast by Alberta's CKUA Radio Network on September 15, 2018.

 October 26, 2018 saw the release of a stripped-down, acoustic version of Real Love.

 Myles also released his first Children's book in the Fall of 2018 from Nimbus Publishing based on his song "Santa Never Brings Me a Banjo", with illustration by animator Murray Bain.

 In June 2020, David began a series via YouTube Live, entitled "Myles From Home: A Not-So-Late-Night Talk Show", where he interviews and speaks with other musicians from the comfort of their own home.
 This series later evolved into a Podcast under the same name, with some exclusive podcast episodes as well as the YouTube show episodes released in an audio format.

 On May 8, 2020, Myles released his 14th album Leave Tonight.

-In August of 2021, David released his first instrumental album, That Tall Distance, which later won the 2022 Juno Award for Instrumental Album of the Year.
+In August 2021, David released his first instrumental album, That Tall Distance, which later won the 2022 Juno Award for Instrumental Album of the Year.

+Political career

+In March 2025, Myles announced that he would be seeking the Liberal nomination for the riding of Fredericton—Oromocto in the 2025 Canadian federal election, with the party announcing his nomination on March 23.
+Myles won his riding in 2025 by a margin of over 14,000 votes.
+Myles and incumbent Carleton Liberal MP Bruce Fanjoy are third cousins through their shared great-great-grandparents.